 2. Update BIOS Including Boot Block and ESCD

-This option updates the boot block, the baseboard BIOS, and the PnP extended system configuration data (ESCD) parameter block from a new BIOS file.
+This option updates the boot block, the baseboard BIOS, and the ACPI extended system configuration data (ESCD) parameter block from a new BIOS file.
+See the next page for procedures on downloading an updated BIOS file.